The Independent Watchmaker in the Modern Market

 Since the early dawn of timekeeping, gravity has posed an enduring challenge to watchmakers, with its effects on the changing physical position of a watch making consistent timekeeping a notably difficult barrier to overcome.
 Greubel Forsey, known for their innovative spirit, has boldly confronted this challenge since the dawn of their first wristwatches in 2004, then with the original Double Tourbillon 30°.
 That watch featured a namesake 30° inclined tourbillon cage that rotated once per minute within an additional tourbillon cage rotating every four minutes.
 The effort was not only visually stunning, but was produced with the intense aim of minimising gravitationally induced errors on the movement.

-As part of Important Watches I, a circa 2015 example of the Greubel Forsey GMT will be available for bidding via lot 2218.
-This model continues on the founding history of the brand, featuring a 25° inclined tourbillon alongside a GMT complication, with the watch once more defying the relentless pull of gravity in a mesmerising display.
-The three-dimensional globe on the dial mimics the Earth's rotation, while the world time display on the reverse adds a layer of practicality.
-Encased in platinum with a pink gold dial, this limited edition is an epitome of Greubel Forsey's meticulous craftsmanship and attention to detail.
+This Greubel Forsey watch continued on the founding history of the brand, featuring a 25° inclined tourbillon alongside a GMT complication, with the watch once more defying the relentless pull of gravity in a mesmerising display.
+The three-dimensional globe on the dial mimicked the Earth's rotation, while the world time display on the reverse added a layer of practicality.
+Encased in platinum with a pink gold dial, this limited edition Greubel Forsey watch was the epitome of the maison's meticulous craftsmanship and attention to detail.

 Kari Voutilainen: Meticulous Craftsmanship in an Automated Age